Cosmetic dentistry can improve the look of your natural teeth. If you want to preserve an existing tooth, veneers can enhance its appearance.

 What are Dental Veneers?

-The core function of veneers is to treat many cosmetic issues simultaneously such as a damaged tooth, chipped tooth, small tooth, gaps between teeth, misalignment, and even a crooked tooth.
+Dental veneers are thin shells that are bonded to the front of the tooth to enhance its appearance.
+The core function of veneers is to treat many cosmetic issues simultaneously, such as a damaged tooth, chipped tooth, small tooth, gaps between teeth, misalignment, and even a crooked tooth.

 Furthermore, for people with any of the cosmetic blemishes mentioned above, veneers can be a great fit for you.
 However, veneers aren’t ideal for people with oral health problems like tooth decay and signs of gum disease.